 03Group DM Encryption

-Group DMs use a per-message random key architecture.
-Each message gets a fresh AES-256-GCM key, which is then wrapped (encrypted) individually for each participant using their ratchet session.
+Covered group-DM content uses a per-message random key architecture.
+Each covered message gets a fresh AES-256-GCM key, which is then wrapped individually for each participant using their ratchet session.

 1